 We don’t want to sound negative, but student burglaries over the winter break are not uncommon.
 This is usually due to the properties not being left properly secured, or expensive electrical equipment being left on display.

 If you’re leaving anything valuable in your student home, make sure it’s out-of-sight, or better still, locked away.
+If you’ve got a timer light in your property, make sure it’s on whilst away.
 If you’re the last person to leave your property, double or triple-check that you have locked all doors and windows securely.